SymfonyCasts/symfony6/sfcasts/ep3-doctrine/migrations.md

 We created an entity class!
 But... *that's it*.
 The corresponding table does not *yet* exist in our database.

 Let's think.
-In theory, Doctrine knows about our entity, all of the properties and their `ORM\Column` attributes.
+In theory, Doctrine knows about our entity, all of its properties and their `ORM\Column` attributes.
 So... shouldn't Doctrine be able to make that table *for* us automatically?
 Yes!
 It *can*.